Bernardo-MG/base-pom/src/site/markdown/index.md

 - Deployment plugin prepared to deploy into the distribution management repo.
 - Manifest prepared with default configuration.

+## JDK support

+Only JDK 1.7 onward is supported.
+This is due to the plugins included in the POM.

 ## Archetype

 Sort of an extension to this project, the [Library Maven Archetype][library-archetype] makes use, and extends over, this POM.